On this dayJun 09, 1963

 The white officers then forced two African American prisoners to brutally beat Ms. Hamer with loaded blackjacks; she was nearly killed.
 As Mrs. Hamer regained consciousness, she overheard one of the white officers propose, "We could put them SOBs in [the] Big Black [River] and nobody would ever find them."

-Ms. Hamer never fully recovered from the attack; she lost vision in one of her eyes and suffered permanent kidney damage, which contributed to her death in 1977 at age 59.
+Ms. Hamer never fully recovered from the attack; she lost vision in one of her eyes and suffered permanent kidney damage.
+Ms. Hamer died in 1977 at age 59.
 Lawyers with the Student Nonviolent Coordinating Committee (SNCC) filed suit against the Winona police who brutalized the activists, but an all-white jury acquitted them.
-Despite the trauma she experienced, Ms. Hamer returned to Mississippi to continue organizing voter registration drives and remained active in civil rights causes until her death.
+Despite the trauma she experienced, Ms. Hamer returned to Mississippi to continue organizing and remained active in civil rights causes until her death.